 Never hit, yell at, or punish your puppy for doing bad things.
 They quickly forget what they’ve done and don’t respond to punishment.
 Instead, training a dog is all about positive reinforcement for the good things and ignoring them when they do something terrible.

 Your Rottweiler will soon learn the difference!
 These dogs live to make their owners happy, and their intelligent brains will quickly understand that it’s always a better choice to do the things that praise them!

 Socialization is Key

 We mention it a lot here, but that’s because we cannot stress the importance of socialization in a Rottweiler’s training.
 It can make the difference between having a well-adjusted, calm Rottweiler and having a snarky, snappy animal.

-The longer your Rottweiler is stuck indoors, the more protective they’ll become of the house.
+The longer your Rottweiler is stuck indoors, the more protective it’ll become of the house.
 This can lead to issues with possessive behaviors, including growling, barking, and attempting to attack.

 Early socialization teaches your Rottweiler that people are friends, that other dogs are there to enjoy the company, and that they’re not the boss of the house.

 Your Rottweiler will always love to guard the family, but they shouldn’t be attacking people you’ve invited inside.
 Therefore, their early socialization must teach them that they’re the pack leader who makes the decisions.

 Exercise Makes for the Perfect Training Session

 You don’t need to make training your Rottweiler a dry, boring task.
 It’ll end up dull for both of you, and your Rottweiler won’t learn well if they’re not engaged.